(QOPI®) Certification Program, an affiliate of the American Society of Clinical Oncology - Learn More

 The pancreas is a small, fish-shaped organ that sits behind the stomach, and it plays an important role in the digestive system.
 The pancreas creates and secretes a range of hormones and enzymes that help your body break down food and extract nutrients.
 Pancreatic cancer refers to any cancer that starts in the cells of the pancreas.

 Pancreatic cancer affects more than 40,000 people every year in the US, which makes it one of the most common types of cancer.
 Unfortunately, it’s also very deadly: 5-year survival rates for Stage I pancreatic cancer are around 14%, while 5-year survival rates for Stage IV pancreatic cancer stand at just 1%.
-That said, even for people with the most severe form of pancreatic cancer, there’s hope – and high-quality radiation therapy, like the kind we provide at our Phoenix, AZ cancer treatment facilities, offers one of the best options for treating pancreatic cancer.
+That said, even for people with the most severe form of pancreatic cancer, there’s hope – and high-quality radiation therapy, like the kind we provide at our Phoenix, AZ cancer treatment facilities, offers one of the best options for pancreatic cancer treatment.

 While there are many subtypes of pancreatic cancer depending on the type of cell affected, pancreatic cancer is divided into two general types: exocrine and endocrine (neuroendocrine) tumors.
 Exocrine tumors account for about 5% of all pancreatic cancer diagnoses, while endocrine tumors make up the remaining 5%.
 Steve Jobs, former CEO of Apple, died from a very rare form of endocrine pancreatic cancer.
 Tumors in the pancreas aren’t always cancerous – they may be completely benign, or they may be a form of precancer, which is a benign tumor that carries a risk of developing into cancer.